Maratha reservation update: Lawyers working on quota case in Supreme Court

 "Why the Maratha community is deprived of reservation today?" he asked.

-After the Supreme Court''s judgement last month, the state government took several measures to give relief to the agitating Marathas, including giving the community members benefits meant for the Economically Weaker Sections (EWS).
+After the Supreme Court's judgement last month, the state government took several measures to give relief to the agitating Marathas, including giving the community members benefits meant for the Economically Weaker Sections (EWS).

 The state cabinet also decided to offer jobs in the Maharashtra State Road Transport Corporation to the heirs of those who lost lives during the Maratha quota protests.

-The BJP MP also demanded that the Maharashtra government declare wet-drought in the stateand seek financial assistance from the Centre.
+The BJP MP also demanded that the Maharashtra government declare wet-drought in the state and seek financial assistance from the Centre.

 Earlier this month, heavy rains and floods claimed at least 48 lives in Pune, Aurangabad and Konkan divisions, while crops on lakhs of hectares were damaged.